AdaCore/Ada_Drivers_Library/README.md

 2. License
 ----------

-All files are provided under a non-restrictive Berkeley Software Distribution (BSD) license.
+All files are provided under a 3-clause Berkeley Software Distribution (BSD) license.
 As such, and within the conditions required by the license, the files are available both for proprietary ("commercial") and non-proprietary use.

-For details, see the "License" section in the release notes accompanying the HAL drivers provided by ST Microelectronics.
+For details, see the "LICENSE" file in the root directory.

 3. Requirements